MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 }
 ```

 For this example, the best thing to do is to wait for the operation to complete.
-Waiting on a future requires both a [context object](https://blog.golang.org/context) and the client which created
+Waiting on a future requires both a [context object](https://blog.golang.org/context) and the client that created
 the Future object.
 There are two possible error sources here: An error caused on the client side when trying to invoke the method, and an error response from the server.
 The latter is returned as
-part of the `Result()` call.
+part of the `deploymentFuture.Result()` call.

 ### Obtaining the assigned IP address